On Henri Poincar\'e's note "Sur une forme nouvelle des \'equations de la M\'ecanique": Poincar e's Note

-The $c_{sk}^i$ are the stucture constants of the Lie algebra $\frak g$ in the basis $(X_1,\ldots,X_r)$.
-Poincar\'e probably obtained that result by taking the derivative with respect to $s$ of both sides of equality $(3)$ above, then by setting $s=0$.
-Indeed, this led us to
+Poincar\'e probably obtained that result as follows.
+Let us calculate the derivatives with respect to $s$ of both sides of Equality $(3)$, and then set $s=0$.
+Since that equality is satisfied for all $s\in[-\varepsilon, \varepsilon]$, we must have